 Antequera Spain history.

 The Moors renamed it Medina Antaquira and then tried to protect it from the Christian Kings for over two hundred years.
-Finally, the Moors were driven away in the early 15th century when Ferdinand 1 of Aragon, regained the dominion of this much sought after city.
+Finally, the Moors were driven away in the early 15th century when Ferdinand 1 of Aragon regained this much sought-after city’s dominion.

 The architectural history of Antequera dates back as far as the Bronze Age.
 There are two huge Bronze Age dolmen burial mounds, known as the Dólmen de Menga and the Dólmen de Viera.
 These are the largest megalithic structures in Europe.

-here is extensive prehistoric settlement in this region of southern Spain, probably linked to the mild climate, rich mineral resources of the Iberian Pyrite Belt and proximity of the Mediterranean Sea.
+Here is an extensive prehistoric settlement in this region of southern Spain, probably linked to the mild climate, rich mineral resources of the Iberian Pyrite Belt, and the Mediterranean Sea’s proximity.

-Not much has changed in present day as many of the reasons for setting here then are the same today amongst many foreign residents.
+Not much has changed in the present day as many of the reasons for setting here are the same today amongst many foreign residents.

-From the 7th century BC, the region was settled by the Iberians, whose cultural and economic contacts with the Phoenicians and Greeks are demonstrated by many archaeological discoveries.
+From the 7th century BC, the Iberians settled the region, whose many archaeological discoveries demonstrate cultural and economic contacts with the Phoenicians and Greeks.
 In the middle of the 1st millennium BC, the Iberians mingled with wandering Celts and Turdetans of southern Spain.